-Rachael Gilroy took office February 27, 2013.
-She brings nearly twenty years in banking and legal experience to the Treasurer’s Office.
-Rachael’s goal is to continue to expand the programs started by her predecessors.
+Evalyn Shaffner took office 6/27/2018.
+She brings nearly 30 years in finance and accounting experience to the Treasurer’s Office.
+Evalyn’s goal is to continue to expand the programs started by her predecessors.
 Customer service is the most important aspect of the Treasurer’s Office, and you will always find extremely competent, friendly, knowledgeable staff to help you.
-The treasurer and staff are working diligently with the county villages, townships and cities in order to collect current and delinquent taxes, and continually work to improve programs dealing with abandoned parcels throughout Allen County.
+The treasurer and staff are working diligently with the county villages, townships, and cities in order to collect current and delinquent taxes, and continually work to improve programs dealing with abandoned parcels throughout Allen County.

-Graduate of Rhodes State College with an Associate’s Degree in Paralegal Studies
+Graduate of Rhodes State College with an Associate’s Degree in Accounting

-Rachael’s responsibilities also include serving on the Board of Revision, the Budget Commission, the Data Board, and the Lima City Land Bank.
+Evalyn’s responsibilities also include serving on the Board of Revision, the Budget Commission, the Data Board, and the Allen County Land Bank Board.

 © Copyright Allen County 2018